privateprep/coding-space-website/src/pages/programs/summer-camps.md

         textColor: "#264548"
         mediaPosition: column
         list:
-          - title: Expert Instructors in a 4:1 Ratio
-            content: "  "
-          - title: Personalized Coding Curriculum That Challenges Each Camper at Their Individual Level
+          - title: Personalized Coding Curriculum
-            content: "  "
+            content: Each camper tackles projects tailored to their individual skill level and interests, ensuring growth and engagement.
+          - title: Expert Instructors
+            content: With a 4:1 camper-to-instructor ratio, every child gets the attention they need to succeed.
+          - title: Teamwork and Social Impact
+            content: Through our Tech Olympics, campers collaborate on projects that leverage technology for social good.
-          - title: Exciting Field Trips to Tech Companies Like Google & Etsy
+          - title: Exciting Field Trips
-            content: "  "
+            content: Explore real-world applications of coding, robotics, and AI through inspiring outings.
-          - title: Screen Break Activities & Outdoor Games in the Park
+          - title: Screen Break Activities & Outdoor Fun
-            content: "  "
-          - title: Introduction to Robotics, Circuitry, AI, and More
-            content: "  "
+            content: Campers enjoy time in the park or playground with games and activities to balance their tech learning.
+          - title: Weekly Progress Reports
+            content: Parents stay in the loop with updates on their child’s achievements and growth.
     rightComponent:
       - type: boxWithLogo
         bgColor: "#faf6ee"